up-to-you/dev_notes/Kotlin/HTML_DSL_typesafe_builders.md

 _And vice versa, than extension function receiver is closer to the root - then to more variety of types it can be applicable_

-_Because the "reciever" of inner extension function must be the type or parent-type of enclosed lambda's receiver_
+_Because the "reciever" of inner extension function must be the type or parent-type of outer lambda's receiver_